 But cybersecurity is a hot topic these days, with large corporate breaches and sweeping mobile device vulnerabilities appearing in headlines on a regular basis.
 And because paying with your phone involves storing payment information in a mobile wallet, many consumers understandably have questions about security.
 It’s a question that many think about before entering their card information into their digital wallets, “is Mobile Pay safe?”
 If it isn’t really that secure, how much peace of mind are we willing to give up to gain a little convenience?

 Some of the most popular mobile wallets include Apple Pay, Google Pay, Microsoft Pay, and Samsung Pay, and contrary to what many people think, these payment methods are generally considered to be more secure than plastic cards.
 Cards feature an identifying magnetic stripe, and information can be stolen from it rather easily if criminals tamper with a card reader by adding a skimmer.

 Mobile payment options also offer the added benefit of convenience, as almost everyone carries their phone with them everywhere they go.
 Transactions via a mobile device are frequently quicker as well.
-In one test that took place at a Subway in Los Angeles, Apple Pay took just one second, while a card swipe lasted 12.
+In one study that took place at a Subway in Los Angeles, Apple Pay took just one second, while a card swipe lasted 12.
 That 11-second difference might seem trivial, but when you’re standing in a long line at a coffee shop or grocery store, that time makes a big difference.
 Digital wallets can also be used for online or digital purchases, such as paid apps or subscriptions.

-How to Pay With Your Phone
+How to Pay Safely With Your Phone

 If you want to start taking advantage of digital payment platforms, you’ll need a phone that comes with near-field communication (NFC) capabilities.
 (This is similar to a Wi-Fi signal.)
 Fortunately, most devices released in the past few years come equipped with the technology.
 Once you’ve confirmed that yours is compatible, follow these steps, and you’ll be up and running with mobile payment in no time:

-- Download a mobile payment app.
+Step 1: Download a mobile payment app

-Apple phones will come with Apple Pay already installed, while Android users can opt for Google Pay or Samsung Pay in the case of a Samsung device.
+(Apple phones will come with Apple Pay already installed, while Android users can opt for Google Pay or Samsung Pay in the case of a Samsung device.)

-- Load your payment information.
+Step 2: Load your payment information

 After downloading the app, it’s as simple as entering the information of the card that you’d like to pay with.
 With some apps, this will be as easy as taking a picture of the front of the card.

-- Verify information with your bank.
+Step 3: Verify information with your bank

 While not all merchants accept mobile wallet payments, a large number do.
 Look for this symbol on the card terminal.
 If you see it, you can use any mobile wallet.

 When you make a purchase with a mobile wallet, you’ll position your phone so that it’s almost touching the card payment terminal.
 The phone will send a mobile token via the NFC signal, which the merchant then uses to process the transaction.
-For safety purposes, all mobile wallets require the user to first enter a password or use a fingerprint to access the platform.
+For mobile payment protection, all mobile wallets require the user to first enter a password or use a fingerprint to access the platform.
 Thanks to this additional authentication requirement, you are still protected even in the event that someone steals your phone.

 Mobile pay is catching on, and for good reason.
 It can be used for both credit and debit cards.
 The security and convenience of the new technology promise to change the way we make purchases, and mobile payments are one more step toward eliminating the need to carry bulky wallets.
-For your banking convenience, The Callaway Bank now offers Digital Wallets by Google Pay, Apple Pay, and Samsung Pay.